Glossary of Common Veterinary Conditions: Essential Terms Every Pet Owner Should Know

 Cancer

 Cancer, by definition, is the uncontrolled growth of cells.
-Any type of cells in the body can become cancerous.
+Any type of cell in the body can become cancerous.
 Once these cells grow out of control, they take over areas previously occupied by normal cells; sometimes these tumor cells break off and travel to other areas of the body.
-Wherever these cells lodge they can start new tumors.
+Wherever these cells lodge, they can start new tumors.
 This process continues until there is not enough normal tissue remaining to sustain normal bodily functions.
-There are a number of factors that influence how fast a cancer may grow or spread: type of cancer cell, location, genetics, as well as any concurrent illness or debilitating condition the patient may have.
+There are a number of factors that influence how fast a cancer may grow or spread:the type of cancer cell, location, genetics, as well as any concurrent illness or debilitating condition the patient may have.

 While there are many research studies devoted to determining the causes of cancer, a lot about this disease is still unknown.
-It is evident that factors like genetics; exposure to harmful substances, injury, and advanced age can predispose certain patients to this disease.
+It is evident that factors like genetics, exposure to harmful substances, injury, and advanced age can predispose certain patients to this disease.

 Cancer is not always a terminal disease.
 Early detection and appropriate treatments are important in achieving the best outcome.
 New advancements in diagnostics and more effective treatments are being discovered all the time.